MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-item-tracking.md

     |**Require Warranty Date Entry**|Specifies that you must manually enter a warranty date on the item tracking line.|

-## <a name="to-set-up-items-for-tracking-with-the-correct-item-tracking-codes" />To set up items for tracking with the correct item tracking codes
+## <a name="to-set-up-items-for-tracking-with-the-correct-item-tracking-codes"></a>To set up items for tracking with the correct item tracking codes

 To enable item tracking you first have to assign the item tracking codes to an item.
 There are two ways to add item tracking codes, by selecting the code from a predefined list or by assigning a new unique code.
 Hover over the fields to read a short description.